thomasstep/thomasstep.github.io/_drafts/starting-to-learn-about-kubernetes.md

 after that script my commodity server running Ubuntu was operating as a single node k8s cluster

 *write a paragraph about k3s*

+*write about helm*

+to test that this setup was functioning correctly i used a chart for a container called echo server it uses helm's artifact hub and pulls the chart all the chart does is spin up a container that listens on port 80 and replies with the request's info so run these helm commands to deploy the chart then curl localhost to see it working

+run these commands to rollback the deployment or delete it completely with this command

+just like that we've done it